KISHOREkevin/todoapp-react-native/README.md

-# ToDo App with Supabase
+# ToDo App with SQLite

 A simple and efficient ToDo application built with **React Native** and powered by **SQLite** as the backend.